MKT 501 - Marketing Environment

 This course emphasizes the processes and technologies necessary for measuring marketing performance.
 The student will learn to use the processes and tools needed to gather and analyze data from multiple marketing channels over a specific time period to allow for better marketing strategy decisions.

 Business-to-Business Marketing.
 Three semester hours.
 This course gives students a thorough understanding of how key marketing concepts apply to institutional markets.
 Students will learn to develop an appreciation of the way standard marketing approaches can be modified to fit the needs of a customer base comprised of large corporations and entrepreneurial enterprises.
 The course focuses on the managerial process involved in identifying and evaluating marketing opportunities to effectively serve industrial markets.

 MKT 572 - Seminar in Marketing Research

-Seminar in Marketing Research.
-Three semester hours.
 This course emphasizes the analysis of marketing research information as an aid to decision making.
 It will provide students with a working knowledge of the analytical tools available to market researchers and managers.
 Techniques of data collection, evaluation of alternative sources of information, and the methods for evaluating data and presenting results are covered.
 The course also deals with how to define information needs, the use of test marketing procedures and the role of models in decision making.
-Prerequisite: BA 595 or consent of instructor.

 MKT 573 - Internet Marketing